dongAxis/blog-1/src/posts/diary.md

         - multichorus::process =>
           - delay.put
           - for each "voices"
-            - calculate number of samples to delay using delay, modulatin depth and sine_multi_lfo::get_value =>
+            - sine_multi_lfo::get_value =>
               - calculate lfo value from voice index and vphase and overlapness and all that..
+            - calculate number of samples to delay using delay, modulatin depth and lfo value
             - add up output gotten by delay.get_interp
   - parameters (lfo frequency, delay, depth, voice, overlap)
   - lfo's phase (stereo phase (betw. left and right), voice phase (betw. sine_multi_lfos))